ros2/design/articles/embedded.md

 ## First Design Ideas

-* This is our porposed architecture:
+* This is our proposed architecture:

 ![micro-ROS](/img/embedded/micro-ROS_proposed_architecture.png)